 A private collection of a long-time resident of Galle, Abdul Gaffer, the Historical Mansion Museum is housed inside a restored Dutch house and is considered to be one of the largest private collections in Sri Lanka.
 Colonial artefacts of yesteryear are all over the place, and unlike other museums, most items displayed here are for sale.
 They also conduct events and presentations on traditional crafts like gem cutting and polishing.

 Located at the southernmost end of Galle Fort, the Flag Rock was once a Portuguese bastion and is now one of the most popular places in Galle to catch the sunset and one of the only places in Sri Lanka there are cliff divers.
 During certain times of the day, cliff jumping is accessible and will cost about USD 10 per person.

 Galle is much more than the historic fort and its attractions.
-The Old Dutch Market in Galle is one of the unique remnants of colonial times and unique thing to do in Galle.
+The Old Dutch Market in Galle is one of the unique remnants of colonial times.
 As the name suggests, it is a marketplace, popular amongst locals as well as tourists for selling some of the freshest and exotic produce in all of Galle.

 Galle Fort Lighthouse, one of the oldest in Sri Lanka, is a coastal lighthouse inside Galle Fort.
-Initially built in 1848, it is one of the most visited attractions side the fort due to its picturesque surroundings, perfect for a serene stroll or an Instagram-worthy photo.
+Initially built in 1848, it is one of the most visited attractions of the fort due to its picturesque surroundings, perfect for a serene stroll or an Instagram-worthy photo.
 It is important to note that visitors are not allowed to climb to the top of the lighthouse.